Which place is cheaper, Charleston or Saint Simons?

 Charleston receives a lot of rain in the summer.
 Saint Simons gets a good bit of rain this time of year.
 In July, Saint Simons usually receives less rain than Charleston.
 Saint Simons gets 5.4 inches (137 mm) of rain, while Charleston receives 6.9 inches (176 mm) of rain each month for the summer.

 The autumn brings many poeple to Saint Simons as well as Charleston.
+Many visitors come to Saint Simons in the autumn for the hiking trails, the shopping scene, the small town atmosphere, and the natural beauty of the area.
 Additionally, most visitors come to Charleston for the shopping scene, the music scene, and the natural beauty of the area during these months.

 Saint Simons is around the same temperature as Charleston in the autumn.
-The temperature in Saint Simons is usually 70°F (21°C) in October, and Charleston stays around 67°F (19°C).
+The daily temperature in Saint Simons averages around 70°F (21°C) in October, and Charleston fluctuates around 67°F (19°C).

 People are often attracted to the plentiful sunshine in Saint Simons this time of the year.
 In the autumn, Saint Simons often gets more sunshine than Charleston.
 Saint Simons gets 214 hours of sunny skies this time of year, while Charleston receives 197 hours of full sun.